 16. JSON to Plaintext Converter

-This tool is used to Extract plain-text from JSON removing all special JSON notation characters and spacing, giving you just text that you were looking for.
+This tool is used to Extract plain-text from JSON removing all special JSON notation characters and spacing, giving you just the text that you were looking for.

 More JSON Tools!

 There are quite a few interesting tools in the coming-soon section that you must check out.
 Soon you will be able to preview and syntax highlight JSON files in your browser, then calculate JSON data structure statistics, flatten JSON files, convert JSON files to HTML tables, and convert JSON to LaTeX tables.
 Then you will also be able to URL-encode and URL-decode JSON and visually compare (diff) two JSON data structures.

 As I mentioned, Online JSON Tools is a part of the Online Tools Network.
 Currently, there are six websites in the network – Online CSV Tools (for working with Comma Separated Values), then Online JSON Tools that we just reviewed, then Online XML Tools (for working with XML documents), then Online String Tools (for working with text and strings), then Online Random Tools (for working with random data), and Online TSV Tools (for working with Tab Separated Values).

 The latest site is Online Random Tools which offers a collection of simple, free and easy-to-use randomization utilities.
 You can generate random data, randomize and shuffle data, pick random items, and much more.